-Killer Robot: Ultron, an artificial intelligence bent on destroying the Avengers.
+Killer Robot: Ultron, an artificial intelligence bent on destroying the Avengers and all of humankind.

 Knight Templar: Ultron believes his genocidal actions are ultimately in humanity's best interest.

-Joss Whedon: Ultron sees the big picture, and he goes, "Okay, we need radical change, which will be violent and appalling, in order to make everything better"; heís not just going "Mwahaha, soon Iíll rule!"
+Joss Whedon: Ultron sees the big picture, and he goes, "Okay, we need radical change, which will be violent and appalling, in order to make everything better"; he's not just going "Mwahaha, soon I'll rule!"

 Hawkeye's new clothing has elements of both his classic comic outfit and the costume of his Ronin identity.

-Iron Man's new armor's color scheme now makes it resemble the Bleeding Edge armor from the comics.
+The Iron Man suit's new color scheme is based on Bleeding Edge armor from the comics.

-Nice Job Breaking It, Hero: Hero Tony Stark creates the Big Bad Ultron, and gives it access to an entire army of Iron Man drones, to protect people.
+Nice Job Breaking It, Hero: Tony creates Ultron, and gives it access to an entire army of Iron Man drones, to protect people.
 Ultron decides to go on a mass murder spree with Tony's resources instead.

-Non-Uniform Uniform: Each Avenger, despite having wildly different costumes, sports Avengers "A" logos on their clothes.
-Captain America's new outfit displays two on the shoulders, for instance.
+Non-Uniform Uniform: Each Avenger, despite having wildly different costumes, sports Avengers logos on their clothes; Captain America's new outfit displays two on the shoulders, for instance.

-The Paragon Always Rebels: Ultron was designed to be the leader of Tony's Iron Legion drone forces, but ends up being the first of Tony's AI creations to rebel against him and go evil.
+The Paragon Always Rebels: Ultron was designed to be the leader of Tony's Iron Legion drone forces, but ends up being the first of Tony's AI creations to turn on him and go evil.